Connecticut

 From Citizens to State Policy

-The Connecticut Citizens' Assembly works in direct partnership with elected officials to ensure that the voices of everyday residents shape real policy outcomes — not just advisory reports.
+The Connecticut Citizens' Assembly works in direct partnership with elected officials to ensure that the voices of everyday residents shape real policy outcomes.

 "Assembly recommendations will be brought by State Comptroller Sean Scanlon to a hearing in the State Legislature, serving as the primary evidence base for municipal funding reforms."